-Enter the KING OF NAVARRE, PLESHÉ, BARTUS, and train, with drums and trumpets.
+Enter1theKingofNavarre, Pleshè, Bartus, and train, with drums and trumpets.

-Nav.
-My lords, sith in a quarrel just and right We undertake to manage these our wars Against the proud disturbers of the faith (I mean the Guise, the Pope, and King of Spain, Who set themselves to tread us under foot, And rent our true religion from this land; But for you know our quarrel is no more But to defend their strange inventions, Which they will put us to with sword and fire), We must with resolute minds resolve to fight, In honour of our God, and country's good.
+My lords, sith in a quarrel just and right We undertake to manage these our wars Against the proud disturbers of the faith (I mean the Guise, the Pope, and King of Spain, Who set themselves to tread us under foot, And rent our true religion from this land; But for you know our quarrel is no more But to defend2 their strange inventions, Which they will put us to with sword and fire), We must with resolute minds resolve to fight, In honour of our God, and country's good.
+Spain is the council-chamber of the Pope, Spain is the place where he makes peace and war, And Guise for Spain hath now incensed the king To send his power to meet us in the field.